phuse-org/phuse-scripts/docs/guides/Git_workflow_exercises.md

 #### GitHub Exercises PSch: Are we creating some 'sandbox for this?
 What files to we use for examples?

   * Simple steps: Contributor suggests a change to an UNmodified file on the master branch
+    1. Contributor:
-    1. Fork the repository
+    2. ... forks the phuse-scripts repository
-    2. modify file
+    3. ... creates/modifies file in your new fork
-    3. "pull request" ... screenshots
+    4. ... creates "pull request" in the fork
-    4. what happens then: Maintainer reviews the file?
-How does she know that there is a change to review?
+      * this redirects you to the source repo (note path in page header)
+      * request pull _from_ your fork, _to_ the original repo
+      * ... demo & track locations
+    4. Maintainers:
+      * ... receives GitHub notification of "pull request" [CLARIFY!]
+      * ... reviews the pull request, changes
+      * ...
     5. Open questions: when does this process end?
 What if the change is rejected?
 Does the contributor learn what happend to the suggested change?
 How?

   * Substantial change (takes some time)
     1. ?
 Create a fork (is branching only for members with "write" access??)
     2. develop modules